Impeachment of Warren Hastings: Aftermath

 Hastings was financially ruined by the impeachment and was left with debts of £70,000.
 Unlike many other Indian officials he had not amassed a large fortune while in India and he had to fund his legal defence, which had cost an estimated £71,000, out of his own funds.
 His defence lawyer was Richard Shaw(e) who built his mansion Casino House in Herne Hill at least in part from the proceeds, employing John Nash and Humphry Repton as landscape designer (responsible for the water garden the remnants of which survived as Sunray Gardens in 2012).

 Meanwhile, Hastings appealed to the British government for financial assistance and was eventually compensated by the East India Company with a loan of £50,000 and a pension of £4,000 a year.

 Although this did not solve all his financial worries, Hastings was ultimately able to fulfill his lifelong ambition of purchasing the family's traditional estate of Daylesford in Gloucestershire which had been lost in a previous generation.
-Hastings held no further public office, but was regarded as an expert on Indian matters and was asked to give evidence to parliament on the subject in 1812.
+Hastings held no further public office, but was regarded as an expert on Indian matters and was asked to give evidence to parliament on the subject during the Napoleonic Wars in 1812.
 After he had finished giving his testimony, the members all stood up in an almost unprecedented act for anyone other than the royal family.

 Hastings' successors as Governor General, beginning with Lord Cornwallis, were granted the much wider powers that Hastings had sought while in Calcutta.
 Pitt's India Act served to move much of the supervisory role for India away from the East India Company directors and officials in Leadenhall Street to a new political Board of Control based in London.

 The overwhelming failure to secure a conviction, and the stream of testimony that came out of India praising him, have led commentators to ask why Hastings, who appeared to many observers to have given dedicated service to the company and to have curbed its worst excesses, ended up being prosecuted in the first place.
 A number of factors may have played a part, including partisan politics, although Pitt joined the opposition in supporting the Impeachment.

 There has been particular focus on the role played by Pitt—particularly his sudden withdrawal of outright support for Hastings in 1786 which galvanised the opposition into pursuing the case.
 It is possible that Pitt believed "he ran the very genuine risk of being accused by the opposition of shielding a notorious criminal from justice, for political reasons".
-Henry Dundas was himself later impeached in 1806 and acquitted in the final ever impeachment in Britain.
+Henry Dundas was himself later impeached in 1806 and acquitted in what is currently the last impeachment trial in Britain.